 Following logistic arrangements were made for understanding the current research; official support letter by the supervisor, with the research topic and permission for data collection were taken to the selected hospitals.
-Sample of the data was collected after getting permission from the concerned authorities that is the Medical Superintendents of the hospitals.
+After getting permission from the concerned authorities that is the Medical Superintendents of the hospitals selected for the recruitment of the sample the data was collected.
 The data collection was carried out in the workplace settings.
 Questionnaires related to variables (Resilience & Hardiness) were filled in/completed by the doctors and the nurses by themselves.
 The doctors and nurses were accessed by the researcher in the intense care units and casualties of each hospital that was chosen for the recruitment of the health professionals.
 Each participant completed two questionnaires which assessed his/her resiliency level and hardiness.
 Each participant took 10 minutes to complete each Performa.

-Results: The difference of resilience and hardiness between doctors and nurses was determined by applying Independent Sample t-test.
+Results; The difference of resilience and hardiness between doctors and nurses was determined by applying Independent Sample t-test.
 The results of Independent Sample t-test are shown in table 2.
 Correlation was explored by using Pearson product moment correlation method.